MrZamani7/zDownloader/README.md

-Log collection script in python
+Log collection script in python (with the help of asyncio, logging and error handling)